 Jumeau said many countries will closely watch to see if the EPA can actually deliver on its promise given the contentious politics in the U.S.

 The coal industry and its supporters in the Republican party will try to block the EPA, but they’re unlikely to be successful, said Alden Meyer, director of strategy and policy for the Union of Concerned Scientists in Washington, DC.

 While the EPA action on power plants is a positive sign by the U.S., it’s not ambitious enough to prevent global warming from rising well beyond 2 degrees C, Meyer told IPS.

 New and larger commitments to cut carbon are what U.N.
 Secretary-General Ban Ki-moon wants leaders to bring to the Climate Summit 2014 in New York City in September.

 “Ban Ki-moon has made it clear he wants commitments not speeches in New York.
 But it’s not clear what will happen,” said Meyer.

 The European Union is the leader in cutting emissions “ but it could and needs to do far more, said Smith.

-She hopes the U.S. announcement will encourage the EU to be more ambitious in the run-up to the new global climate treaty to be finalised in Paris in 2015.
-Short-term reduction targets like 2020 are very important from an energy investment perspective, since they spell out where a country or region is going, she said.
+She hopes the U.S. announcement will encourage the EU to be more ambitious in the run-up to the new global climate treaty to be finalized in Paris in 2015.
+Short-term reduction targets like 2020 are very important from an energy investment perspective since they spell out where a country or region is going, she said.

-Equally important is the scientific reality that carbon emissions must peak before 2020 to have a reasonable chance of staying below 2 degree C of global warming.
+Equally important is the scientific reality that carbon emissions must peak before 2020 to have a reasonable chance of staying below 2 degrees C of global warming.